 Has toured Australia with IHOS Opera.

-Has travelled through outback and country Australia, performing and holding workshops for small community schools.
+Has travelled through outback and country Australia, performing and holding tutorials/workshops on the Tin Whistle for small community schools.

 Dicky has performed at many of the Australian Irish/ Folk/World Music Festivals including: